vitorcavalcantilira/vitorcavalcantilira/README.md

 I am a graduated Mechanical Engineer and currently studying front-end development searching for remote works or projects.

-🧐 I’m currently learning Product Management, JAVA and PYTHON.
+🧐 I’m currently learning Python, SQL and Data Warahouse such as Snowflake and Google BigQuery.

 🔍 Also i'm interested in learning A.I in a near future.

-🤝 Lastly, i'm open to programming projects on front-end development.
+🤝 Lastly, i'm open to Analytics Engineering projects.

 😉 Pronouns: He/Him